-As for payments, the regular Janissary was expected to receive his ulûfe (pay) around three to four times a year, with the payday usually coinciding with the visit of foreign dignitaries.
+As for payments, Dr. Nicolle talked about how the regular Janissary was expected to receive his ulûfe (pay) around three to four times a year, with the payday usually coinciding with the visit of foreign dignitaries.
 He was also offered extra money to purchase his bow and arrows while being given ‘ration’ of cloth that could be used for making a few attires.
 This was complemented by bonuses that were offered to special units like the Serdengeçti.
 However, in spite of the relatively high status of Janissaries, their initial pay didn’t really reflect their elite position in the Ottoman army.
 But over time, especially by the latter half of the 15th century, Sultans were more willing to raise the pay grade and bonuses of the Ottoman Janissaries – possibly because of the rising political influence of the corps.

 15) The Ignominious Fall –